amirrezasokhankhosh/PyFed/docs/source/Classes Reference.rst

 **FL_Server**

 In PyFed, FL_Server class is used to represent the server in a federated learning network.
-An object of this class takes the global models as an input, distrubute it among the clients, receives the trained models, and continue for the number of rounds specified for it.
+An object of this class takes the global models as an input, broadcast it among the clients, receives the trained models, and continue this loop for the number of rounds specified for it.
 After training the model, it uses Tensorboard to demonstrate the training results of each client per round and can test the model on any given test dataset.

 By default, this class runs FL locally and on a single system; however, it can be altered to implement FL